 2017 Noteworthy Accomplishments

-- The Society is in the planning stages of a new community event: Oregon’s Iron Jubilee: Celebrating the First Iron Furnace on the Pacific Coast to be held on Saturday, September 9th from 3:00 to 9:00.
-It is co-sponsored by the City of Lake Oswego and festivities will include a pioneer base ball game, horse-drawn wagon rides, food, bluegrass music, a companion exhibit on the iron industry in our History Center & Museum, and a fireworks finale.
-This is the first festival to celebrate Lake Oswego’s history.
+- Oregon’s Iron Jubilee: Celebrating the First Iron Furnace on the Pacific Coast was held on Saturday, September 9th from 3:00 to 9:00.
+It was co-sponsored by the City of Lake Oswego and festivities included a pioneer baseball game, horse-drawn wagon rides, food, bluegrass music, a companion exhibit on the iron industry in our History Center & Museum, and furnace tours.
+This was the first festival to celebrate Lake Oswego’s history.

-- We added another product to our extensive line of unique Lake Oswego-history related gift items!
+- We added new products to our extensive line of unique Lake Oswego-history related gift items!
 The Society now offers a retro metal sign featuring the Morris swim park sign which once stood on the southeast end of Oswego Lake.
 Also, master jeweler Mark David Hoyt created a necklace of the blast furnace in sterling silver—a Society exclusive!

 2016 Noteworthy Accomplishments